 Arlington marks 150th anniversary of first burial

-ARLINGTON, Va.
-(AP) — Generations of descendants of the first soldier laid to rest at Arlington National Cemetery commemorated the burial’s 150th anniversary at a wreath-laying ceremony Tuesday.
+ARLINGTON, Virginia (AP) — Descendants of the first soldier buried at Arlington National Cemetery have participated in a wreath-laying ceremony commemorating the burial’s 150th anniversary.

-The ceremony at the grave of Union Pvt.
-William Christman kicked off a month of activity marking the sesquicentennial of the cemetery, across the Potomac River from the nation’s capital.
+The ceremony Tuesday at the grave of Union Pvt.
+William Christman kicks off a month of activity commemorating the sesquicentennial of the cemetery just outside Washington, D.C.

-Arlington Cemetery sits on land that had been the home of Confederate Gen. Robert E. Lee.
-The Union army occupied the estate after Virginia seceded from the Union and turned it into a burial ground in part as a way to spite Lee.
+Arlington Cemetery sits on land that had been the home of Gen. Robert E. Lee, who led the Confederate rebel army in the Civil War.
+The Union army occupied the estate after Virginia seceded from the Union, and turned it into a burial ground in part as a way to spite Lee.